MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/salesforce-reports.md

 ## Specifying a Salesforce API version

 We require you to specify a supported Salesforce API version to use the Salesforce connector.
 You can do so by modifying the query using the Power Query Advanced Editor.
-For example, ```Salesforce.Data("https://login.salesforce.com/", [ApiVersion=48])```.
+For example, `Salesforce.Data("https://login.salesforce.com/", [ApiVersion=48])`.

-If you specify a version that is not supported by Salesforce, you will encounter an error message indicating that you have specified an unsupported ApiVersion.
+If you specify a version that isn't supported by Salesforce, you'll encounter an error message indicating that you have specified an unsupported ApiVersion.

 For more information on Salesforce API versions and support, visit the [Salesforce website](https://help.salesforce.com/s/articleView?id=000381744&type=1).